 Therefore, you can use some PQQ and tender templates to help to save time but you really do need to develop your own documents.
 Obviously, do not try and re-use answers that get poor marks and do try to continuously improve your tender responses.

+Follow these general guidelines on tendering.
 You want to try and make your tender bid as strong as possible – one that really meets the buyer’s needs as opposed to a generic tender template response.